Positive Economic Impact

 Clarion University offers more than 100 academic degree programs, including certificate, associate, bachelor's and master's programs.
 To have such a broad range of programs in a rural setting is unique.
 Clarion University has 28 nationally accredited programs in which students can fully develop their unique talents.

 Diverse Student Population

-With more than 6,100 students, Clarion offers a world-class, academically challenging environment and a low student-to-faculty ratio.
-While more than 90 percent of attending students come from Pennsylvania, the population includes additional students from 45 U.S. states and 31 countries - creating a diverse student mix.
+With 5,500 students, Clarion offers a world-class, academically challenging environment and a low student-to-faculty ratio.
+While more than 90 percent of attending students come from Pennsylvania, the population includes additional students from 45 U.S. states and 31 countries - creating a diverse student population.